 As a smaller version of tennis, table tennis follows very similar rules to the standard game.
 This means that the scoring system used in table tennis is fairly easy to follow because, just like in regular tennis, only one point can be scored by a single player at a time.
 A point is scored when the opposite player cannot return the ball back to the other side over the table’s netting.

-The server must make the ball touch both his side of the table, and then bounce over the net and touch his opponent’s side in order for the serve to count, and for a point to be earned if the ball is missed by the other player.
+The server must make the ball touch their side of the table and then bounce over the net to touch the opponent’s side in order for the service to count and for a point to be earned if the ball is missed by the other player.
 In addition, the ball must land on top of the table and not on the side of the table.

-In order to successfully win the game, the player must also have a two point advantage over their opponent when they have earned their eleventh point.
-This means that if the opponent of the player who has just earned their 11th point has 10 points, then the game isn't over.
-The game will then proceed to continue until one player has a two-point lead.
+To successfully win the game, the player must also have a two-point advantage over their opponent when they have earned their 11th point.
+This means that if the opponent of the player who has just earned their 11th point has 10 points, then the game is not over.
+The game will then continue until one player has a two-point lead.

 In the special case of a 10-10 tied game, each player will only serve once, alternating back and forth, instead of two times before alternating.
 Once a two-point lead has been reached past the 11-point mark, the game will end, and a new game will begin until the match has been completed.

 Can you only score on your serve in table tennis?